bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_disconnect"></a>
 ###.disconnect([callback])
 Disconnect from the remote BLE peripheral.
-The central will fire an `'ind'` event with meaasge type `'devStatus'` and message data 'offline' when procedure of disconnecting accomplished.
+The central will fire an `'ind'` event with message type `'devStatus'` and message data 'offline' when procedure of disconnecting accomplished.

 **Arguments**
 - `callback` (*Function*): `function (err) { }`.
 Get called when connection between central and remote peripheral is disconnected.
 The callback should be given if you don't use promise-style.